Seppman Mill

-The Seppman Mill (sometimes spelled Seppmann Mill) is a former windmill in Blue Earth County, Minnesota, United States, now preserved in Minneopa State Park.
+The Seppman Mill (sometimes spelled Seppmann Mill) is a former windmill in South Bend Township, Minnesota, United States, now preserved in Minneopa State Park.
 It was built by Louis Seppmann, a German immigrant, between 1862 and 1864 and is now on the National Register of Historic Places.
 The sails and internal machinery have been removed.

 Construction

-Seppmann was born in Westphalia, Germany in 1835 and emigrated to the United States at age 17.
+Seppmann was born in Westphalia, Germany, in 1835 and emigrated to the United States at age 17.
 He settled in Blue Earth County, Minnesota, five years later, in 1857.
 He made his living as a stonemason.
 In 1862 he used his earnings to begin constructing a wind-powered gristmill on his own land.
 Seppmann was only somewhat familiar with windmills from his homeland, but drew on his "considerable natural talent for mechanics and invention."